-Your PICO dressing will remain in place for seven days.
+Your PICO dressing will remain in place for seven days initially and will be changed on Day 7 following review in Delivery Suite.
+The dressing will then remain for another seven days.
 The 'OK' light should be flashing green which indicates there are no problems with your PICO.
 You do not need to remove your PICO for any reason if the light is flashing green.

-If there is an orange light flashing, this indicates a problem with your PICO and your dressing may need to be changed.
+If there is any orange light flashing, this indicates a problem with your PICO and your dressing may need to be changed.
 Please call the St George's Maternity Helpline, number at the bottom of the leaflet.